mcqueenjordan/mcqueenjordan.github.io/_thought/avoid-hard-problems.md

 >
 > &mdash;<cite>Albert Einstein</cite>

-Some problems, especially distributed problems and concurrency problems, are fundamentally hard.
+Some problems, _e.g._ distributed and concurrency problems, are __fundamentally hard__.
 It is wise to avoid these problems.